trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 ## Week 11: Content Aggregation

 ### Monday, 4 November (Learn):
-- before class:
-- during class:
+- attend lecture on content aggregation
 ### Tuesday, 5 November (Vote):
 - If you are eligible to vote in Kentucky, please make sure to participate in state elections today!

 ### Wednesday, 6 November (Explore):
+- explore categories, tags, menus in WordPress

 ### Friday, 8 November (Create):
+- work on CMS Guidebook

 ### Sunday, 10 November (Submit):